teched25xp264/teched2025-XP264/exercises/ex1/README.md

 </div>

+</td>
+</tr>
+</tbody>
+</table>

 > [!NOTE]
 > The built-in terraform automation is designed to use the very kyma cluster as its remote backend to persist the terraform state.
 > That's extremely convient as it allows to explore the gathered information at any time time and have it processed with other tools, etc...
 > It could be, for instance, shared with the SAP Product support.

-</td>
-</tr>
-</tbody>
-</table>

 Optional practice (requires VSCode terminal):

 - 👉 reuse a downloaded time-boxed service account based kubeconfig from the previous exercise
-- 👉 rerun the namespaced Data Collection Workflow against the same kyma cluster region and your namespace
+- 👉 optionally, re-run the namespaced Data Collection Workflow one more time against the same kyma cluster region and your namespace

  |  Data Collection Workflow (namespaced)
  | :---------  |
  | [ k8s-data-context-student](../../../../actions/workflows/k8s-data-context-student.yml)

 - 👉 open: VSCode terminal window
 Then, in the terminal:
 - 👉 run: `export KUBE_CONFIG_PATH=~/Downloads/timeboxed_kubeconfigs/xp264-050-sa.yaml`
 - 👉 run: `terraform init`